 Jessica is a well-known thought leader in the industry, having served on the Expedia Select Board since 2018 as the only agency partner appointed.
 She also is a frequent and repeat speaker at industry events, including Destinations International’s Annual Convention, Destinations International’s CMO Summit, US Travel’s ESTO Conference, eTourism Summit, KCIMA, DigMe, Expedia Insights Summit and Advertising Week New York.

-With over 20 years of experience in the travel and tourism industry, Julie leads the MMGY international marketing and communications team as Executive Vice President.
-She guides the day-to-day operations of the division and creates integrated strategic marketing plans for international clients that include digital marketing, travel-trade relations, product development, public relations, social media, consumer activations and events.
-Julie’s tenure with MMGY and history working on almost all of the agency’s international destination clients positions her as an expert in the travel and tourism industry.
+With over 20 years of experience in the travel and tourism industry, Julie is Executive Vice President of Global International Marketing for MMGY.
+She guides the day-to-day operations of the division, including the development and management of her team and creating integrated strategic marketing plans for international clients that include digital marketing, travel-trade relations, product development, public relations, social media, consumer activations and events.
+Julie’s tenure with MMGY and history working on almost all of the agency’s international destination clients positions her as an expert in the travel and tourism industry and integral to MMGY’s international business development.

 She began her career with MMGY in 2001 after holding previous positions with the South Australian Tourism Commission and Qantas Holidays.
 Julie has been involved in numerous award-winning campaigns, including the branding for South African Tourism Global and a campaign for the British Virgin Island Tourist Board, both of which won HSMAI Adrian Platinum Awards.
 Through her work with international clients, Julie has empowered both top-tier brands and relatively unknown destinations to achieve their goals, ultimately enriching the lives of travelers and residents around the globe.

 Lisa has been integral to the growth and development of MMGY since she started working for the company back in 1990.
-With over three decades of experience inspiring people to travel and mentoring others to do the same, she imparts invaluable knowledge and wisdom EVP of Global Operations for the Americas of MMGY.
-Lisa directs the strategic vision and manages the day-to-day operations of MMGY, the North American flagship brand of MMGY Global.
+With over three decades of experience inspiring people to travel and mentoring others to do the same, she imparts invaluable knowledge and wisdom as EVP of Client Operations.
+Lisa directs the strategic vision and manages the day-to-day operations for MMGY.
 Lisa has built lasting agency partnerships worldwide and contributed to award-winning campaigns for clients like Marriott Hotels & Resorts, Choice Hotels International, Windstar Cruises and Destination DC.
 Delighted by the changing challenges of each day, Lisa loves the opportunity to problem-solve with the smartest marketers in the industry.

 Her expertise includes managing destination and hospitality brand strategies with multifaceted media campaigns for leisure consumer travelers and B2B planners in the meetings, groups, and travel professional and corporate travel professional spaces.
 With over 20 years of B2B experience, Lisa has supported pre-opening and group meeting sales for over 35 national convention center hotels.
 Her knowledge of the B2B space has contributed to strong marketing campaigns ranging from the brand to the field level for clients including Starwood Hotels & Resorts and Marriott Hotels & Resorts.
 Lisa has worked with destination clients and their stakeholders over the course of her career to build strong campaigns and co-op programs that deliver on marketing objectives and drive tourism.